nnaumenko/metaf/docs/sphinx/api_reference.rst

 			Indicates that station is at least partly automated.

-			.. note:: CAVOK group (:cpp:enumerator:`metaf::FixedGroup::Type::CAVOK`) is also used to indicate clear sky.

 		.. cpp:enumerator:: NONE_SKC

 			No clouds / clear sky.
 In North America indicates report producted by human rather than automatic weather station.

-			.. note:: CAVOK group (:cpp:enumerator:`metaf::FixedGroup::Type::CAVOK`) is also used to indicate clear sky.

 		.. cpp:enumerator:: FEW